 Mr. Anand is recognized as a thought leader in the global cannabis space.
 He currently serves as the co-founder & CEO of Materia Ventures, a European-focused supply and distribution company for medical cannabis and CBD products.
 He previously served as vice president of business development and government relations at a Canadian cannabis consulting firm; vice president of a Health Canada-licensed producer; and as a board member for various pharmaceutical associations across Canada, the United States and Europe.

-“Over the last decade I have had the honor of working with many licensed producers, doctors, patients, policy makers and senior government officials in the cannabis industry.” says Deepak Anand “I look forward to leveraging the knowledge and expertise I gained in the industry to guide Valens as they enter an exciting new chapter of rapid domestic and international growth.”
+“Over the last decade I have had the honor of working with many licensed producers, doctors, patients, policy makers and senior government officials in the cannabis industry,” says Deepak Anand.
+“I look forward to leveraging the knowledge and expertise I gained in the industry to guide Valens as they enter an exciting new chapter of rapid domestic and international growth.”

-"We are extremely excited to announce the joining of Mr. Anand to our board." says Tyler Robson, CEO of Valens GroWorks "No stranger to the international cannabis sector, his regulatory expertise and global cannabis network is unparalleled.
+"We are extremely excited to announce the joining of Mr. Anand to our board," says Tyler Robson, CEO of Valens GroWorks.
+"No stranger to the international cannabis sector, his regulatory expertise and global cannabis network is unparalleled.
 Bringing this international industry specific knowledge to our board will be extremely valuable as we continue to execute on our growth strategies."

 About Valens GroWorks